-The men who were targeted and participated in this study were considered at highest risk for this type of criminal or violent behavior.
-The sample enrolled in the CBT program had an average of eight years of schooling and earned about US$68 in the past month working 46 hours per week (mainly in low skilled labor and illicit work).
+The men who were recruited for and participated in this study were considered at highest risk for criminal or violent behavior, ranging from street fighting to drug dealing, petty theft, and armed robbery.
+Those enrolled in the CBT program had an average of eight years of schooling and earned about US$68 per month working 46 hours per week (mainly in low skilled labor and illicit work).
 Thirty-eight percent were former members of an armed group, and 24 percent were homeless.

 Details of the intervention

 Researchers conducted a randomized evaluation to measure the impact of the Sustainable Transformation of Youth in Liberia program (STYL), a short-term CBT program targeting high-risk young men to reduce criminality and other destructive behaviors.
 STYL was developed organically over the preceding 15 years by the Network for Empowerment and Progressive Initiatives, a local organization led by reformed combatants and other formerly high-risk youth.
 NEPI recruited 999 young men living in Monrovia, and half were randomly enrolled in STYL.